JEE Main 2026 April 7 Shift 2 Paper Analysis (B.Arch & B.Planning) – Difficulty Level, Section-Wise Review & Expected Cutoff

 The JEE Main 2026 April 7 exam was conducted for Paper 2A (B.Arch) and Paper 2B (B.Plan).
 This time, the Paper 2A and 2B were conducted in one shift only scheduled in the afternoon shift from 3 PM to 6 PM by NTA.
 The exam has finally concluded, and students can now find the updated JEE Main 2026 paper analysis in this blog, done by Matrix Academy’s experts.
 This shift was specifically catered to students aiming for careers in architecture and planning, featuring a balanced mix of mathematics, Aptitude, and drawing/planning-based questions.

-In this blog, we provide a comprehensive analysis of the April 7 Shift 2 paper, including subject-wise difficulty, good attempts, and expert insights into expected cutoffs.
+In this blog, we provide a comprehensive analysis of the April 7 Shift 2 paper, including subject-wise difficulty, good attempts, and expert insights into cutoffs.
 Based on student reactions and initial reviews, this analysis will help you gauge your performance and predict your percentile range more accurately.
 Whether you appeared for B.Arch or B. Planning paper or both, this detailed review will give you clarity on where you stand and what to expect next in the admission process.

 Check out the JEE Main 2026 Session 2 all-shift analysis below: